 The lesson difficulty progressively increases by default.
-The passing requirements are low in the early lessons and gradually increase as students progress further in the lesson plan.
-If the default settings don't match your students' skill level, you can customize a lesson plan's difficulty for your class by following the next steps:
+The passing requirements are low in the early lessons and gradually increase as students progress further in the course.
+If the default settings don't match your students' skill level, you can customize the course difficulty for your class by following the next steps:

 Use the arrows to add or subtract from the words per minute requirement for this class.
 If you change this setting to +5, you will make it more difficult for your class, whereas if you change it -5, you will make it easier.

 For example, if a lesson requires a speed of 15 words per minute, adding +5 will require your students to type at a speed of 20 words per minute.
-This requirement will apply to all lessons in this lesson plan for this class.
+This requirement will apply to all lessons in this course for this class.

 Enter the minimum accuracy for your students to earn one star.
 If your students perform below this value, they will not pass the lesson.
 The implied accuracy goal is always 100%.